oroinc/documentation/user/back-office/products/products/manage/view.rst

    "**Minimum Quantity to Order**","A minimum quantity that a buyer or sales person can claim in the RFQ, a customer order, quote, or a shopping list."
    "**Maximum Quantity to Order**","A maximum quantity that a buyer or sales person can claim in the RFQ, a customer order, quote, or a shopping list."

-For more information on the inventory management, see :ref:`Inventory <user-guide--inventory>`.
+For more information on inventory management, see :ref:`Inventory <user-guide--inventory>`.

 Related Items
 ^^^^^^^^^^^^^